 The student’s participation in University life is severed including denial of enrollment, attendance and other University privileges, and loss of all fees and academic credit for the semester in which the suspension takes place.
 As applied to student organizations, this sanction is equivalent to loss of University recognition and all privileges associated with such recognition.

-The student’s participation in University life is severed indefinitely, including denial of enrollment, attendance and other University privileges, and loss of all fees and academic credit for the semester in which the dismissal takes place.
+The student’s participation in University life is severed permanently, including denial of enrollment, attendance and other University privileges, and loss of all fees and academic credit for the semester in which the dismissal takes place.
 The dismissal will be noted on the academic transcript.

 The University may impose other sanctions as deemed necessary and appropriate.
 This may include but is not limited to restricted contact, trespass from certain buildings or campus, required education, assessment and treatment programs at the student’s expense.
 The University may limit participation in University activities or organizations or revoke designated privileges to participate in University life.